Dor Shilton

 Hello.

-I wrote my PhD thesis at the Cohn Institute for the History and Philosophy of Science and Ideas in Tel Aviv University, under the supervision of Eva Jablonka, Daniel Dor, and Ian Cross.
+I wrote my PhD thesis in Tel Aviv University on the cultural evolution of music, under the supervision of Eva Jablonka, Daniel Dor, and Ian Cross.

 Besides my academic work, I have written short films, short fiction, and several pieces for the Israeli press, which you can find below.